hashb/chenna.me/index.markdown

 </figcaption>
 </figure>

-I earned a master's degree in Robotics from the University of Utah.
+I have a master's degree in Robotics from the University of Utah.
 I worked under [Dr. Tucker Hermans](http://www.cs.utah.edu/~thermans/) at the Learning Lab for Manipulator Autonomy ([LL4MA Lab 🦙](https://robot-learning.cs.utah.edu/)).
-During this time, I worked on Grasp Planning using Probabilistic Modeling and Machine Learning.
+During this time, I worked on Robotic Manipulation using Machine Learning and Robot Control.

 You can reach me over [email](mailto:hi@chenna.me), [twitter](https://twitter.com/{{site.twitter_username}}),